Should I do HSC Standard or Advanced English?

 Photo by Romain Vignes / Unsplash

 Whether you’re in Year 10 and deciding on HSC subjects, or Year 11/12 and wondering if your choice was the right one, this blog is here to help you weigh up the pros and cons of Standard and Advanced English and help you decide which one’s for you.
-If you're still on the fence when choosing the right HSC subject, it might be helpful to check out our comprehensive HSC Subject Selection Guide.

 “provid[ing] students… with the opportunity to analyse, study and enjoy a breadth and variety of English texts to become confident and effective communicators”.

-Advanced English
+NESA describes Advanced English as:

 “students… investigate complex ideas in challenging texts, to evaluate, emulate and employ powerful, creative and sophisticated ways to use language to make meaning”.

-The table below shows the basic outline of Year 11 and 12 Standard and Advanced English.
+The table below shows the basic outline of Year 11 and 12 Standard and Advanced English:

 Year 11